 - 1. The content filter will be configured to block all sites that are obscene, contain child pornography, are harmful to minors, or are determined to be inappropriate for minors. - 2.
 Generally non-educationally-oriented e-commerce sites will be blocked for students by the content filter. - 3.
-All chat rooms and other forms of direct electronic communications will be blocked. - 4.3.
 Email will be screened for inappropriate words.
 Teachers are required to sponsor student email accounts (ePals, Gaggle.net, or if available, district student email) on behalf of any student who needs this service.
 The sponsoring teacher has the primary responsibility to monitor these email accounts and ensure they are used appropriately.
-District personnel will conduct random audits of district student email accounts. - 5.4.
-"Hacking" and other unlawful activities online, and unauthorized disclosure, use and dissemination of personal identification information is prohibited. - 6.5.
+District personnel will conduct random audits of district student email accounts. - 4.
+"Hacking" and other unlawful activities online, and unauthorized disclosure, use and dissemination of personal identification information is prohibited. - 5.
 Students at all grade levels will receive instruction on appropriate online behavior including interacting with other individuals on social networking sites and in chat rooms and cyberbullying awareness and response.

 School board employees have the responsibility to notify the Content Filter administrator of any known sites that should be blocked.
 School Board employees may complete the form provided on the content filter page to request that a site be opened.
-Once this form is completed, and submitted by the employee to an administrator, and approved by the administrator, the form is should be sent electronically sent to a committee comprised of representatives of Data Processing and Instructional Technologythe contact indicated on the form, including the manager/director of each.
-This Further review will be done in a timely manner and decisions made based on instructional quality, needs, inappropriate pictures or material, availability of chat and message boards, privacy policy, and availability of other alternative sites.
+Once this form is completed, submitted by the employee to an administrator, and approved by the administrator, the form should be sent electronically to the contact indicated on the form.
+Further review will be done in a timely manner and decisions made based on instructional quality, needs, inappropriate pictures or material, availability of chat and message boards, privacy policy, and availability of other alternative sites.
 The requesting employee will receive notification of the decision of the committee by the Content Filter administrator.